'Ruth Bader Ginsburg' Reminds Us Why The Justice Is A True Legal Icon

 Justice Ruth Bader Ginsburg has become a cultural icon, the subject of two movies in 2018 alone — and an opera and a workout book, among other things.

-She is the Notorious RBG, emblazoned on T-shirts, made into memes on the internet, and parodied on Saturday Night Live.
-She even has an action figure.
+She is the Notorious R.B.G., emblazoned on T-shirts, made into memes, and parodied on Saturday Night Live.
+There's even an action figure of her.

-Jane Sherron De Hart reminds us in her new scholarly biography Ruth Bader Ginsburg: A Life just what got the ball rolling on all of this: Ginsburg is a true blue legal icon.
+Jane Sherron De Hart reminds us in her new scholarly biography, Ruth Bader Ginsburg: A Life, just what got the ball rolling on all of this: Ginsburg is a true-blue legal icon.

 Though unauthorized, De Hart's biography draws on extensive research, including six interviews with the justice, as well as interviews with her family members, friends and colleagues.

-That De Hart is an historian comes through.
+That De Hart is a historian comes through.
 The book is largely linear and chronological.
-At each stop, De Hart provides historical detail to put Justice Ginsburg's life in context, whether growing up as Kiki Bader in Brooklyn during the Great Depression and World War II, studying at Cornell during the McCarthy era, or working in a male-dominated profession before, during, and after the women's movement.
-And more than that, being a central figure in that movement.
+At each stop, De Hart provides historical detail to put Ginsburg's life in context, whether growing up as Kiki Bader in Brooklyn during the Great Depression and World War II, studying at Cornell during the McCarthy era, or working in a male-dominated profession before, during and after the women's movement — and being a central figure in that movement.

 Ginsburg "offered a guiding hand in over sixty cases dealing with gender equality, including a dozen that reached the Supreme Court.
 With intellectual rigor and precision, she showed Americans that women's rights were human rights," De Hart notes.
 The biography goes deep into many of these cases.